-TITLE OF REPORT REQUIREMENT TITLE III E GRANTS: Family Caregiver Support Program Eligibility Assessment Form Title III E grantees must complete this form for a new unduplicated client .
+TITLE OF REPORT REQUIREMENT TITLE III E GRANTS: Family Caregiver Support Program (ELIGIBILITY ASSESSMENT FORM) Title III E grantees must complete this form for a new unduplicated client.
 Only one form per client should be completed per fiscal year.
-Grantee must submit a copy of this form with the monthly program report.
-The number of new unduplicated clients shown on the monthly program report must match the number of forms submitted.
+Grantee must retain the original Eligibility Assessment Form(s) in their files with copies of the monthly program report.
+The number of new unduplicated clients shown on the monthly program report must match the number of monthly Eligibility Assessment Forms.
 (Excluded from this requirement are grantees providing services in which only aggregate monthly totals are reported.)
 TITLE III C GRANTS - Senior Nutrition Please refer to Appendix 5, Senior Nutrition Program guidelines Special Reports As required by the VCAAA - Grantees will be advised if these are necessary.